 Students who bring cellular phones to school may not use them during school hours.
 The cellular phone must remain turned off and put away during school hours or they will be confiscated.
 This includes field trips.
 1st offense- The cell phone/device will be confiscated and can be picked up by ONLY a parent/guardian from the office at the end of the day.
 If a cell phone contract is not on file, the parent will complete one when the phone is picked up from the office.2nd offense- The cell phone/device will be confiscated and can be picked up by ONLY a parent/guardian from the office at the end of the day.
-Additionally, the student will be issued a detention.3rd offense and beyond- The cell phone/device will be confiscated and can be picked up by ONLY a parent/guardian from the office at the end of the day.
+If a cell phone/device will be confiscated and can be picked up by ONLY a parent/guardian from the office at the end of the day.
+Additionally, the student will be issued a detention.3rd offense and beyond- The cell phone/device will be confiscated up by ONLY a parent/guardian from the off the day.
 Additionally, the student will be issued a detention.
 The student will turn in their phone at the office every morning and collect it at the end of the school day.
 The staff of Santa Clara Elementary School District will not be responsible for damages or loss of any personal electronic devices brought on school grounds